joelek/atlas/readme.md

 let queries = transactionManager.createTransactionalQueries();
 ```

-A transaction with write access will be provided with write access objects for all stores, links and queries that are present in the database.
+A transaction with write access will be provided with write access to all stores, links and queries that are present in the database.
 All operations are performed through a transaction-specific queue that persist all changes to the underlying file if and only if all operations complete successfully.

 ```ts
 await transactionManager.enqueueWritableTransaction(async (queue) => {